sagemath/trac_to_gh/Issue 6990.md

 CC:  @kcrisman

-This is the same problem we had in #2469, which apparently again crops up with the upgrade to readline-6.0.
+This is the same symtom we had in #2469 (but different problem now), which apparently again crops up with the upgrade to readline-6.0.

 I get it with a fresh compile of 4.1.2.alpha2 on ubuntu 9.04.

+A new spkg is here: http://sage.math.washington.edu/home/jason/python-2.6.2.p2.spkg

 Issue created by migration from https://trac.sagemath.org/ticket/6990